Blastbrean/Blastbrean/README.md

 I am a 16 year old dedicated to cybersecurity, and open to work or commissions.

-- Currently, I'm learning more reverse engineering.
+Currently, I'm learning more reverse engineering, a skill I wish to be proficient in.
 With C# and Loretta, I've been developing a generic Lua obfuscation analyzer.

 It hopes to be able to optimize AST(s) (and therefore the sources) all kinds of scripts and have a easy-to-use IR to devirtualize many instruction sets back to a Lua 5.1 backend.